orbforge/orb-docs/docs/getting-started/what-is-orb.md

 Orb tracks three key aspects of your network performance:

-- **Responsiveness**: How quickly your network responds to requests
+- **Responsiveness**: How quickly your network responds to requests.
-- **Reliability**: How consistently your connection works without interruptions
+- **Reliability**: How consistently your connection works without interruptions.
-- **Speed**: How fast data can be transferred to and from your devices
+- **Speed**: How fast data can be transferred to and from your devices.

-Together, these metrics provide a comprehensive view of your Internet Experience.
+Together, these metrics provide a comprehensive view of your internet experience.

 ## Orb Scores

-Orb measures various metrics grouped into ⚡️Responsiveness, 💎Reliability, and 🕕Speed, giving each a simple score out of 100, which combine into your overall Orb Score.
+Orb measures various metrics grouped into ⚡️Responsiveness, 💎Reliability, and 🕕Speed, giving each a simple score out of 100, which combines into your overall Orb Score.

 ## Orb Score Scale